Location - Townsville, North Queensland, Australia

 Grade - 3, easy

 Once a popular place to ride dirt bikes and four-wheel drive, Mount Louisa – Aboriginal names "Goo-bal-a-boro" and "Moor-ee-roon" – is now starting to rival Castle Hill.
-Mount Louisa is getting an upgrade and will soon have it's very own well-constructed walking track, which locals are finding to be a new favourite after work fitness activity and great venue for watching the sun set.
-Indeed, Mount Louisa has been one of the most underutilised pinnacles within the suburbs of Townsville!
+Mount Louisa has also been recently updated, as of October 2020, and now has its very own, well-constructed walking track, which locals are finding to be a new favourite after work fitness activity and great venue for watching the sun set.
+Indeed, Mount Louisa has been one of the most under-utilised pinnacles within the suburbs of Townsville, perhaps until now!

-Don't wait for the trails to be completed, however.
-Locals have be walking Mount Louisa for years, and beyond the new track put in by Townsville City Council, many of the other trails are well-formed from previous mountain bikers and motor vehicles, and you'll even see a few burnt and rusty cars as well as washouts and eroded tracks from a history of use.
+Locals have be walking the Mount Louisa and Cosgrove areas for years, and beyond the new track put in by Townsville City Council, many of the other trails are well-formed from decades of mountain bikers and motor vehicles.
+You may even see a few burnt and rusty cars, as well as washouts and eroded tracks from a history of use.
 Today, however, we recommend sticking to the new track, at least on your first visit.

 Distance - 6 km return

 Time - 1 hour

 It seems as though not many people know that this fantastic trail even exists!
 Starting on the service road, near the end of Saint Albans Road and Glasgow Avenue, take the track up the bitumen road, then take a right onto the unmaintained dirt road, then take a left onto the unmaintained single track.
 It has a relatively steep, but steady, start, then it flattens out to an easier trail taking you onto the ridgeline where there are stunning views of Castle Hill, Magnetic Island, and Mount Stuart – 360 degrees of bliss.
 Hands down, the best part of this track is the jaw-dropping 360 degree views along the ridge!